 - Potassium Channel Subfamily K Member 2 Variant 2 3

 - Tandem-Pore-Domain Potassium Channel TREK-1 3

 This gene encodes one of the members of the two-pore-domain background potassium channel protein family.
 This type of potassium channel is formed by two homodimers that create a channel that leaks potassium out of the cell to control resting membrane potential.
 The channel can be opened, however, by certain anesthetics, membrane stretching, intracellular acidosis, and heat.
 Three transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KCNK2 Gene

-KCNK2 (Potassium Channel, Two Pore Domain Subfamily K, Member 2) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include outward rectifier potassium channel activity.
-An important paralog of this gene is KCNK3.
+KCNK2 (Potassium Two Pore Domain Channel Subfamily K Member 2) is a Protein Coding gene.
+Diseases associated with KCNK2 include Dentin Sensitivity.
+Among its related pathways are Hepatic ABC Transporters and Activation of cAMP-Dependent PKA.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and potassium channel activity.
+An important paralog of this gene is KCNK10.